dmarkham/enumer/README.md

   -yaml
         if true, yaml marshaling methods will be generated.
 Default: false -customerror
-        if true, a custom error type will be generated.
+        if true, a custom error will be returned by the `<Type>String` function.
 Default: false
 ```